Jon Merrill: New Jersey Devils (2013–2017)

 He scored his first NHL goal on February 7, 2014, a game winner in overtime against Ilya Bryzgalov of the Edmonton Oilers, making him the first Devil to score his first NHL goal in overtime.

+Vegas Golden Knights (2017–2020)

 On June 21, 2017, Merrill was selected in the NHL Expansion Draft by the Vegas Golden Knights.
 On January 16, 2018, Merrill signed a two-year, $2.75 million contract extension with the Golden Knights.